Mayvena/Citadel/README.md

 ### Programmable controller
 Citadel system programmable controllers are the nerves that translate the commands provided by ___Core___ to the actual devices, such as actuators and light relays, fetch the feedback data from the feedback sensors (i.e. door blocking failsafe sensors) and the data from environment monitor modules such as the ___Weather Station___ module.
 The programmable controllers are basically a minified version of Arduino, with only the relevant functions kept and integrated network connection (as opposed to a separate network shield).
 The controllers, albeit basically the same for the different peripheral modules, are an integral part of the respective periferal's PCB, in order to minimize the form factor and simplify usage and deployment.

+### Weather Station
+This module consists of a few separate hardware devices in a common package that provide a realtime stream of meteorological data.
+The devices measure:
+* Air temperature
+* Sunlight
+* Sun direction
+* Air humidity
+* Wind speed
+* Wind direction
+*